Hey ya’ll! I am back to share with you another holiday-inspired post. See how I turned this cheap and fake tree into a

 My personal tastes tend to be a contradiction of sorts, so why would my decor not reflect this?
 Rustic Glam is the ultimate paradox…a juxtaposition of earthy, rustic elements with pops of glowing glam.

 This year I would have loved a real tree, but given my first holiday home tour was due in November, I had to go with the longest-lasting option (I did not want my tree looking like Charlie Brown’s once Christmas rolled around).
-And so, a faux Christmas tree it was .
+And so, a faux Christmas tree from big lots it was .

 I started by “filling out” my el cheapo tree with faux pine sprigs I purchased for $1 a piece at Hobby Lobby.
 To add some glam, I also added these metallic berry twigs which I also bought from Hobby Lobby.

 Because I have a toddler in the house, all ornaments must be shatter-proof.
 I learned this the hard way after hanging some mercury glass ornaments.
 Within 5 minutes, two of the ornaments were shattered….my son thought they were actual balls.
 Away went the antque glass ornaments and out came my cheap, Big Lots “balls”.

 And please don’t judge the protruding light wires.
 A little side story…my pre-lit tree lights decided to stop working a few days after I decorated my tree.
 Being pregnant and lazy, I simply added string lights over the existing ornaments.
 Ain’t nobody got time to take down all of the ornaments and start from scratch.

 To add some rustic touches, I incorporated pine cone ornaments into the mix.